hmc-humble/patellar-instability-skm/README.md

 Statistical knee model feature morphs can be visualized in `visualizations/feature_morphs/`.

 ## Citation
-If you use this model in your work, please cite the accompanying publication:
+If you use these models in your work, please cite the accompanying publication:

 Sinopoli ML, Gatti AA, Wright CE, et al. 3D Patellar instability Anatomical Severity Score (3D-PASS): A Novel Machine Learning Score Using 3D Bone Position From MRI to Predicts Outcomes of Patellar Instability Treatment (Using a Subset of Data in the JUPITER Cohort).
 Orthop J Sports Med (in press).
 DOI: 10.1177/23259671251362675.